Testing & Tutoring Services

 There are several excellent magazines to choose from, and many offer a free sample, by request.
 Visit the websites below to get an idea of the magazine content, or to request a sample or to subscribe.
 Also, all of these websites have excellent articles, blogs and homeschool helps readily available, so enjoy looking and be blessed.

-- Homeschool Enrichment - A favorite, containing excellent articles on Biblical child training and homeschooling.
-A great Christian magazine that is such an encouragement .
+- Homeschool Enrichment - contains helpful articles on Biblical child training and homeschooling.
+A great Christian magazine that is an encouragement .

 - Homeschool 101 - free digital back issue from TOS magazine - Excellent articles to get started in homeschooling.